labotomy-dot-dev/coffee-cup/README.md

 ### Rollback Workflow

 1. Each Argo CD application uses automated sync with `selfHeal` and `prune` enabled.
-2. If deployment to the `dev` or `prod` environment fails (due to manifest error, image issue, etc.):
+2. If deployment to the `prod` environment fails (due to manifest error, image issue, etc.):

    - Argo CD detects the failed sync.
-   - A rollback is triggered automatically to the **last healthy revision**.
+   - A rollback is triggered automatically to the **last healthy version**.
 3. The failed event is reported through the **notifications subsystem** (GitHub webhook or Slack).

 ### Notifications Overview